Mohammed Magariaf: Early career

-With the NFSL: 1984-2011
+With the NFSL: 1984–2011

 On 8 May 1984, el-Magariaf directed commandos from the National Front for the Salvation of Libya led by Ahmed Ibrahim Ihwas in an attempt to assassinate Muammar Gaddafi, via an attack on Gaddafi's headquarters.
 The attack failed.
 Al-Magariaf, the "National Front for the Salvation of Libya" broadcast opposition propaganda into Libya.
 Magariaf dedicated himself to overthrowing the Libyan Arab Jamahiriya with violence.

 In response, Gaddafi later targeted Al-Magariaf.
 Subsequent to the founding of the National Front for the Salvation of Libya, el-Magariaf is one of few people who knew he was targeted by Gaddafi's bombing of UTA Flight 772 in 1989.

 The NFSL was founded in 1981, as the first opposition group pushing for democratic reforms in Libya.
 The NFSL called for a democratic government with constitutional guarantees, free and fair elections, free press, separation of powers, non-discriminatory rule of law, gender equality, multi-partyism, sustainable development, and a realistic democratic road-map that benefits from Libyan, Arab and Islamic traditions as well as democratic learning from Nelson Mandela's democratisation experience from South Africa, amongst others.
 At the onset of the Libyan Civil War, Magariaf remained active in engaging with his political contacts, in an effort to gain international support for himself and the Libyan people.

-Mainstream political career
+Political career

 After the 2011 civil war, Magariaf returned to Libya from the United States, where he had spent most of his 30 years in exile.
 He is now the leader of National Front Party, the formal successor of the NFSL which was dissolved on 9 May 2012, after the National Transitional Council seized power.

 Magariaf is Fellow of the Institute of Chartered Accountants in England and Wales.

 During the Libyan Congressional election of 2012, Magariaf was elected congressman, within the National Front Party.